 Protein expression was performed both in HEK293 and in CHO cell lines.
 Final production was performed in HEK.

 5 mice were immunized with 4 injections containing the protein antigen.
-More information about the protocol are given in the complete report.
+More information about the protocol is available in the complete report.

 FC results of the mice serum tested against the immunogen:

-Results for the other mice are provided in the completed report.
+Results for the other mice are available in the complete report.